vsergeev/cmsis-templates/README.md

 See http://vsdev.me/notes/cortex_cmsis/ for more information.

-Check out the lpc11xx branch for the lpc11xx template.
+Check out the lpc13xx, lpc11xx, and lpc8xx branches for other templates.